MisoAI/miso-client-js-sdk/demo/page/ui/ask/follow-up.md

   return html;
 };
 function prepareFollowUp(workflow) {
-  workflow.on('loading', () => {
+  // when a new query starts, associate the last section container to that workflow workflow.on('loading', () => {
     relatedResourcesContainer.workflow = workflow;
   });
-  workflow.on('done', () => {
+  // when a answer is fully populated, insert a new section for the follow-up question workflow.on('done', () => {
     followUpsSection.insertAdjacentHTML('beforeend', template({ parentQuestionId: workflow.questionId }));
   });